 The Quest does a reasonably good job at masking game audio and only sending your mic audio to your friends, but as I stated earlier, there are some games that more action than the system can handle.
 That is where you get the annoying feedback coming through to your end.
 By using these earbuds, you separate the signals.
 The ONLY thing your friends here is your voice audio.
 The game audio is neatly tucked away inside of your earbuds.

-Ergonomically, these are some of the most comfortable earbuds that I own.
+Ergonomically, the Quest In-Ear Headphones are some of the most comfortable earbuds that I own.
 They are small enough to fit solidly in most ears and are very light.
 Once I have them in, I barely notice them.

 This is the part that worries me a little.
 Although I’ve had no issue yet, I was surprised at how light these tiny buds are.
 Though convenient for usage, I feel they may have sacrificed longevity for weight.
 Only time will confirm or deny this, but I have found myself being particularly delicate with my handling of these earbuds.
 I’m not taking any chances.